 Integration of SuccessFactors' portfolio and SAPs on-premises HR software is also planned, as well as increased development of integration with third-party applications.

-SAP plans to discuss the joint product road maps in greater detail at an upcoming event.
+SAP plans to discuss the product road maps in greater detail at an upcoming event.

-"It's exactly what I expected," Forrester Research analyst Paul Hamerman said of Wednesday's announcement. "[SAP needs] to have an offering in the cloud for core HR."
+"It's exactly what I expected," Forrester Research analyst Paul Hamerman said of the news. "[SAP needs] to have an offering in the cloud for core HR."
 That's due to competition from the likes of Workday, which has landed large, high-profile contracts for its own cloud-based HCM application, Hamerman said.
 "Workday is having an impact in the marketplace.
 That's part of what drove this deal."

 While SuccessFactors has done some good things with Employee Central, it's not yet fully built out, according to Hamerman.
 "They need to add in country-specific localization they have in the on-premise HR systems."
 SAP's on-premise application "has the most regulatory support of any HR system," he added.